patevs/learn_flutter/docs/tools.md

 * [`flutter_native_splash`](https://github.com/jonbhanson/flutter_native_splash) Automatically generates native code for adding splash screens in Android and iOS.
 Customize with specific platform, background color and splash image.
 * [`derry`](https://github.com/frencojobs/derry) A script manager for Dart.
 * [`flutterfire_cli`](https://github.com/invertase/flutterfire_cli) CLI to help with using FlutterFire in your Flutter applications.
+* [`hydro-sdk`](https://github.com/hydro-sdk/hydro-sdk) Author Flutter experiences in Typescript.
+No native bridge, no V8.
+Just Dart.
+From runtime to virtual machine.

 [](.)